fet204/Branch-Pull-Merge-Assignemtn/README.md

 The man who is holding the gun is HENRY LAFONTAINE, thirty, shaved
 	head, expensive clothes.

+stops at a patch of perforations -- an air exchange vent.
+He attaches a slim DEVICE over the vent, flips a switch on it, then rolls back toward the van.

 The undercarriage of the Mercedes is armored with steel.
-Javal stops at a patch of perforations -- an air exchange vent.
-He attaches a slim DEVICE over the vent, flips a switch on it, then rolls back toward the van.
+Javal

+Carson cuts in front of them and slams on the brakes.
+He jumps out and grabs one of the Biker's machines by the handlebars, wrestling it to a stop.
+While pulling its BURLY OWNER off it: